 Parents- It’s Your Responsibility

 The internet offers children endless possibilities, and also countless dangers.
-Children must first learn how to use the internet properly, and this education does not begin at school.
-Parents have a responsibility to teach their children on appropriate ways to go online.
+Children must first learn how to use the internet properly, and this education begins at home.
+Parents have a responsibility to teach their children how to appropriately navigate the online world.
 They need to know about healthy social media use, time use, and accessing good websites.
+A safe family app is a good way to start learning that.

-Yes, parents, you need to start with setting these examples yourself.
+Parents, you need to start by setting these examples yourself.
 How can you talk with your child about spending too much time online when you have your smartphone with you at all times?

 Are there a lot of horrible things online?
 Of course!
 But equipping your child with responsible web surfing techniques sets them up for success.